arribada/op-tracker-firmware/Kineis/README.md

 The purpose here, is to show the "KNS_OS..." and "KNS_Q..." abstraction APIs internally used by the Kineis stack.
 An integrator can use its own OS, by adapting the "KNS_OS..." and "KNS_Q..." source code to it.

+\attention Take care the Kineis task is actually polling 3 queues in loop.
+Ensure your implementation of KNS_Q push/pop is not waiting indefinitively on a a single queue.

 \ref kns_os_page

 # Package content